-Task 1.2: Undertake a rapid review of the existing work in this space, including the societal costs and benefits of climate impacts on farmed landscapes, possible adaptation actions and their investment requirements.
+Task 1.2: Undertake a review of the existing work in this space, including the costs of climate impacts from heat in the urban built environment and possible adaptation actions and their investment requirements.

 A rapid review of existing evidence including academic and grey literature, to help inform any refinements to the proposed modelling approach in the bid document.
 This review should be written up to form part of the final report on this project.